 To learn more about the book, click here (Amazon) or here (W.W.
 Norton & Co.) or find the book at your local bookstore here.
 All author’s profits from the book are being donated to the work of The Center for Learning with Nature.
-For more information, the Table of Contents and Introduction are also below.
+For more information, the Table of Contents, Introduction, and first chapter are also below.

 Chapter 1: Why a Nature-Inspired Approach?